teretzdev/arena-vr-pvpve/planning/list_of_weapons.md

 - **Fire Rate**: 1.5 seconds
 - **Reload Time**: 2.0 seconds
 - **Recoil Duration**: 0.3 seconds
+- **VR Interaction Type**: Two-handed grip
+- **Haptic Feedback**: Vibration on bolt release and reload
+- **Motion Controls**: Pull string to load, release to fire
 - **Description**: A precision weapon that fires bolts with high accuracy and damage.
+In VR, the act of pulling and releasing the string enhances the sense of realism.

 ---